caotic-co/caos/README.md

 Unit Testing
 ------------
-To run the unit tests for the source code go the root of the cloned project "caos/" and run
+To run the unit tests for the source code go the 'src' folder of the cloned project "caos/src/" and run
 ~~~
 python -m unittest discover ./tests
 ~~~